What is Heart Calcium Scoring?

 If you do get a scan, it’s quick and the procedure can take up to 15 minutes.
 At the beginning of the scan, one of our staff attaches electrodes to your chest that are then connected to an electrocardiogram, or EKG, machine.
 After that, you will lie on a table and move through a hollow X-ray tube that takes pictures of your heart.

-At Memorial, a calcium scoring CT scan costs $99 self-pay ($50 during the month of February in honor of Heart Month).
+At Memorial, a calcium scoring CT scan costs $99 self-pay.
 Check with your insurance provider about coverage and assistance with the cost.